wiedehoeft/wiedehoeft.github.io/_posts/2018-02-12-AcceptanceTestsWithGradleAndFit.md

 }
 ```

-Because Fit has no gradle runner plugin we create a separate gradle step which executes the Fit-FileRunner class from the Fit-Jar.
+Because Fit has no gradle runner plugin it is a separate gradle step which executes the `fit.FileRunner`-class from the Fit-Jar.
-Before we start the gradle build step place the specified files `alltests.html` and `alltests-result.html` in the fit test folder we created before.
+Before launching the gradle build step the specified files `alltests.html` and `alltests-result.html` are added in the fit test folder created before.

-After that we are ready to execute the gradle step the first time: type `./gradlew fit` to launch tests.
+After that the gradle step is launched the first time with `./gradlew fit`.
-This should give following error:
+This should lead to following error:
 ```
 FAILURE: Build failed with an exception.
    ./gradlew fit